 This involves taking into account the overarching departmental requirements for performance management with the intention of integrating GSG requirements with departmental needs as far as possible.

 The scope of ‘relevant CPD’ has deliberately been set widely to recognise both the different needs of individuals at different stages of their career and personal preferences in methods of learning.
-This is in line with the definitions used by other professional groups in government and by many outside organisations, e.g. the Royal Statistical Society.
+This is in line with the definitions used by other professional groups in government and by many outside organisations, for example, the Royal Statistical Society.

-Section 4 provides examples of appropriate CPD activity and how this should be recorded.
+The section on ‘defining CPD activities’ provides examples of appropriate CPD activity and how this should be recorded.